ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 **The tournament must also abide by the following practices throughout:**

-- All registrants must be screened by the account support team before play commences**²**.
-See [tournament screening](#tournament-screening) for more details.
+- All registrants must be screened by the account support team before play commences.[^play-commence] See [tournament screening](#tournament-screening) for more details.
 - If a user satisfies the sign-up criteria (if any), the tournament must not prevent those who pass the screening from participating without both ample evidence presented publicly against them and the approval of the account support team.
   - This includes preventing users who are perceived to be "sandbagging" from play.
 Should an organiser have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the [Tournament Committee](/wiki/People/Tournament_Committee) for a case-by-case review using the [tournament reports form](https://pif.ephemeral.ink/tournament-reports).
 - A dedicated referee must be present during every match.
 Players cannot "self-ref".
 - All multiplayer matches relevant to the tournament must be created with the `!mp make` command, so that they do not expire.
 The results must be recorded and made publicly available on the original tournament forum post in a clear and accessible format.

-**²**: Play "commences" once any seedings or brackets have been determined.
-Therefore, qualifiers may be exempt from this.

 Once the tournament has concluded, the tournament organisers will need to submit the following to the account support team: